If someone goes missing, contact anyone you think may know their whereabouts - if you’re still concerned, contact your local police.

 Knowing when someone is found

-If the person is aged over 18, the police won’t pass on their whereabouts without their permission.
+If the person is aged over 18, the police will not pass on their whereabouts without their permission.

 Organisations that help find missing people